G89Cl215/Minishell/README.txt

 The following program is a rudimentary shell with a couple of built-ins.
-It has a cd, an echo and an exit feature. these two are as close as their POSIX counterpart (except maybe for their return values).
+It has a cd, an echo and an exit feature.
+These two are as close as their POSIX counterpart (except maybe for their return values).
 It also possesses three tools to edit and display the environment of the shell :
 	o>	env ->		is a simple display